hfxunlp/transformer/README.md

 # length penalty applied to translating
 length_penalty = 0.0

-# sharing embbeding of the encoder and the decoder or not.
+# sharing embedding of the encoder and the decoder or not.
 share_emb = False

 # number of heads for multi-head attention.